Key takeaways

 Does homeowners insurance cover water damage and mold remediation? +

-What are the biggest red flags when hiring after a storm? +
+What are the biggest red flags when hiring a restoration contractor after a storm? +

 Need a verified restoration team now?

-Palm Build provides 24/7 response, documentation-first mitigation, and direct insurance coordination across Florida, North Carolina, and South Carolina.
+Palm Build provides 24/7 emergency response, IICRC-certified technicians, documentation-first mitigation, and direct insurance coordination across Florida, North Carolina, and South Carolina.